-Initial Numbers The smallest number in The largest number in your All numbers in a sequence (in ascending How many numbers are there in Winner Player 1 Player 2 your sequence sequence order) your sequence?
+Initial N umbers The smallest number in your sequence The largest number in your sequence All numbers in a sequence (in ascending How many numbers are there in your Winner Player 1 Player 2 sequence your sequence order) sequence?

 The teacher can also make this table on the board.
 After all the students finish playing the game a few times, collect some responses from the students to fill in the table.
 (It is fun to play the game the first few times.
 However teacher should stop the game and start a discussion, when he/she feels that the students are getting tired of bored of repeating the game.)